-Room and board at UMD Baltimore County is $12,066 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $10,220.
+Housing and campus dining at UMD Baltimore County costs $11,082 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Students who live off campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
+The cost of a mean plan, or board-only, is $10,220.

 Tuition and fees may vary depending on program, course level, location, and more.

-UMD Baltimore County’s tuition and fees change based on: B Academic program for both full and part-time students
+UMD Baltimore County’s tuition and fees change based on: •Campus location for full-time and part-time students •Academic program for both full and part-time students

-The majority of University of Maryland, Baltimore County undergrads use financial aid to finance their education.
-In 2021, 4,341 of the 10,932 undergrads enrolled received financial aid.
-UMD Baltimore County meets 59 percent of the demonstrated financial need for undergraduates.
+In 2022, 4,570 of the 10,835 undergrads enrolled received financial aid.
+UMD Baltimore County meets 56% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $12,309 a year.
-Around 45 percent of UMD Baltimore County undergrads take out student loans to cover any remaining costs.
-UMD Baltimore County graduates who have student loans graduate with an average of $25,655 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $13,578 a year.
+Around 44% of UMD Baltimore County undergrads take out student loans to cover any remaining costs.
+UMD Baltimore County graduates who have student loans graduate with an average of $24,838 of student loan debt.